Revealing economic facts: LLMs know more than they say: Leveraging LLM embeddings for imputation and super-resolution

 \subsection{Super-resolution}

-We define a super-resolution problem as the estimation of a statistic at a finer-grained geographical level where actual statistics are not reported or are expected to be imprecise, given values of that statistic at a coarser level.
-Similarly to imputation, this task has high practical relevance.
-We can think of many key economic variables that are only published at a higher regional level but that have systematic lower-level regional variation that we want to estimate.
+We define super-resolution as the estimation of statistics at a lower geographical level using information available at a higher level when data for the lower level are unavailable or unreliable.
+Like imputation, this task has high practical relevance.
+Many economic indicators are published only at higher administrative levels, despite systematic sub-regional heterogeneity that we may wish to estimate.
 LME, exploiting an LLM's generalised knowledge about regions, could provide accurate estimates in this situation.
-Unfortunately, we cannot test super-resolution in those scenarios where lower geographical level data do not exist because we require these data to assess the accuracy of our approach.
+For evaluation, however, lower-level ground truth is required, which is why we test our super-resolution approach only on data for which lower-level statistics are reported.

-We approach the super-resolution task by training an LME on a higher regional level (e.g.\ unemployment rate of US states) to obtain estimates at the lower regional level (e.g.\ unemployment rate of US counties).
+We approach the super-resolution task by training LME on a higher regional level (e.g.\ unemployment rate of US states) to obtain estimates at the lower regional level (e.g.\ unemployment rate of US counties).
 We use the completion prompt for both geographical levels.

-We test this super-resolution approach on three of our datasets (US, EU, Germany) for which we were able to find data on two regional levels, as shown in Table \ref{tab:superres_data}.
+We test this approach on three of our datasets (US, EU, Germany) for which we were able to find data on two regional levels, as shown in Table \ref{tab:superres_data}.

 \ww{.49}